weaver-viii/immutant-quickstart/README.md

 Now whenever you're ready to deploy your real app to OpenShift, you pull in changes from your real repo and push to your OpenShift repo.

+By the way, to see the clustering features in that demo app, you'll need to add a gear, like so:

+    rhc scale-cartridge jbossas-7 -a yourapp 2

-Drop in to the `#immutant` IRC channel on freenode.net if you have any questions.
+Have fun, and drop in to the `#immutant` IRC channel on freenode.net if you have any questions.